 Since many workers already in jobs are keen for extra working hours, and these workers are already proven performers, they will tend to be the safest and first option taken by employers when expanding employment.
 Consequently, as already noted, employed workers will typically enjoy the first of the employment gains.

 Workers with extended working hours will now possess higher income than before.
-They will save some of it and spend some of it on consumption items, the additional spending forming part of a ‘multiplier’ process initiated by the increase in transfer payments.
+They will save some of it and spend some of it on consumption items, the additional spending forming part of a ‘multiplier’ process initiated by the increase in the unemployment benefit and pension payments.
 On each round of the multiplier process, extra spending adds to income that, in turn, leads to still further spending.
 The additional increment in spending shrinks each round due to leakage to saving, taxes and imports.
 Because of this, the economy (absent other new influences) will tend to stabilize, eventually, at a higher level of income and employment.

 The process, though, still has a way to go.
 The persistently stronger demand may lead not only to longer hours for those already in jobs but, once this spare reserve is largely exhausted, new jobs for those currently unemployed.
 As a result, some of the currently unemployed will not only dodge starvation but end up with a job as well.

 If the stronger spending continues, a growing number of businesses might even find themselves operating near full capacity and begin to contemplate new investment to expand their operations and keep one step ahead of competitors.
 That would call for an expansion of employment in the investment-goods sector as well and set off a fresh multiplier process.
 Workers producing investment goods would receive extra wage income.
 Their higher consumption expenditure would encourage a still further expansion of production, income and employment in consumption-goods industries and so on.